sbabcoc/JUnit-Foundation/README.md

 * `LifecycleHooks.getParentOf(FrameworkMethod method)`
 Get the parent runner that owns the specified method.
 * `LifecycleHooks.getRunnerForTarget(Object target)`
-Get the parent runner owns the specified instance.
+Get the parent runner that owns the specified instance.
 * `LifecycleHooks.getRunnerFor(TestClass testClass)`
 Get the parent runner associated with the specified test class object.
 * `LifecycleHooks.getTestClassWith(Object method)`